Xahidian/Programming-Task-2/README.md

 -------
 ### This is our input data
-Vertex1	Vertex2	edge_weight	edge_id
+- Vertex1	Vertex2	edge_weight	edge_id
-A	B	1	AB
+- A	B	1	AB
-B	C	2	BC
+- B	C	2	BC
-C	D	3	D
+- C	D	3	D
-D	A	4	DA
+- D	A	4	DA
-A	C	5	AC
+- A	C	5	AC
-B	D	6	BD
+- B	D	6	BD

+This is a random input choosed by me (Any input will perfectly work in this code)

 -------